geoand/centos-ansible-ocp/README.md

     (100.00/100%)
 Done
 ```
-The new ISO image is created locally on your machine under this folder `$HOME/images`
+The new ISO image is created locally on your machine under the directory `$HOME/images`
 ```bash
 ls -la $HOME/images
 -rw-r--r--@   1 dabou  staff         6148 Mar 15 09:06 .DS_Store